 Spatially controlled signaling nanodroplets

-Close interdisciplinary collaboration of the You group with the groups of Steinhart, Piehler and Holthuis at the CellNanOs Research Center established biofunctional nanodot arrays for high-throughput interaction and phase separation analysis at nanoscale Wnt signaling platforms in live cells.
-The work has been published in the renowned interdisciplinary journal "Small" and will be featured on the front cover of the upcoming issue.
+Close interdisciplinary collaboration of the You group with the groups of Steinhart, Piehler and Holthuis at the CellNanOs Research Center established biofunctional nanodot arrays in live cells.
+They demonstrate unique quantitative analysis of interactions and phase separation at nanoscale Wnt signaling platforms.
+The work has been published in the renowned interdisciplinary journal "Small" and has been featured on the front cover.

 Biofunctional nanodot arrays in living cells uncover synergistic co-condensation of Wnt signalodroplets

 Philippi M, Richter CP, Kappen M, Watrinet I, Miao Y, Runge M, Jorde L, Korneev S, Holtmannspötter M, Kurre R, Holthuis JCM, Garcia KC, Plückthun A, Steinhart M*, Piehler J*, You C*